 The newer kid on the block, OLED displays offer the best contrast levels by tweaking and even switching off individual pixels for super crisp visuals.
 In comparison, LCD screens rely on a constant backlight that shines through the actual display layer, which can cause screen glare and uneven colours.

 When it comes to stunning, high-contrast visuals, OLED displays are hard to beat.
-The LG E9 sets the standard for OLED TVs.
-Ultra-thin, it can be mounted snug against your feature wall to snazz up your living room with its Gallery Mode, which turns your TV into a smart photo frame when you’re not watching shows.
+The LG OLED evo C3 sets the standard for OLED TVs.
+Ultra-thin, it can be mounted snugly against your feature wall to snazz up your living room.
+Its self-lit function also delivers supreme pictures with rich colours and clear contrasts.

 Screen tech: 4K OLED | Dolby Vision